letlejackop/MyStore-Frontend-Angular/README.md

-# MyStore
+# description
-This project is a front-end project using angular, the users can add items to a cart then checkout.
+This project is a front-end project using angular, it is an eCommerce website where the users can add items to a cart and delete them from the cart then checkout.

 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.